Chaitalykundu/Web-Development/03-JavaScript/best-practice.md

 # Declare Arrays with const

-Declaring arrays with const will prevent any accidential change of type:
+Declaring arrays with const will prevent any accidental change of type:

 &nbsp;